 He is currently the chair of the Academic Committee of the Academic Freedom Alliance and a Hoover Institution Visiting Fellow.
 He has been a John M. Olin Foundation Faculty Fellow, American Council of Learned Societies Junior Faculty Fellow, National Center for Free Speech and Civic Engagement Fellow, a Visiting Scholar at the Social Philosophy and Policy Center, and a Visiting Professor at the University of Texas School of Law, Harvard Law School, and Georgetown University Law Center.
 He is a member of the American Academy of the Arts and Sciences, and served on the Presidential Commission on the Supreme Court of the United States.
 He is editor (with Gerald Leonard) of the New Essays on American Constitutional History and editor (with Maeva Marcus, Melvin Urofsky, and Mark Tushnet) of the Cambridge Studies on the American Constitution.
-He is currently completing Constitutional Crises, Real and Imagined and The Idea of Democracy in America, from the American Revolution to the Gilded Age.
+He is currently completing book projects on the impeachment power, constitutional crises in the United States, and the intellectual history of democracy in the United States.

 His work for a general audience has appeared in the Washington Post, Wall Street Journal, New York Times, The Atlantic, Reason, and Lawfare.
 He blogs at the Volokh Conspiracy and can be found on Twitter at @kewhittington.
 He is the host of The Academic Freedom Podcast.